 Navigating the slopes: terrain, lifts, and lessons

 Brian Head Utah ski resort welcomes you with an exciting adventure between its two distinct mountains.
+As a ski area, Brian Head offers diverse terrain suitable for all skill levels, making it an appealing destination for families and adventure seekers alike.
 The layout makes your first skiing experience less daunting, which I noticed as a beginner.

 Understanding the two-mountain layout

 The resort’s brilliance shines through its dual-mountain setup across Navajo Mountain and Giant Steps Mountain.
+The ski area is serviced by 8 lifts, including the Giant Step Express High-Speed Detachable Quad, which ensures quick and efficient access to the slopes.
 Utah’s highest base elevation at 9,600 feet (summit elevation 10,970 feet) sets this resort apart.
-You’ll find 650 acres of terrain with 71 runs, supported by 8 chair lifts and 2 surface lifts [15].
-The terrain splits evenly among skill levels: 30% beginner, 35% intermediate, and 35% advanced [15].
+You’ll find 650 acres of terrain with 71 runs, supported by 8 chair lifts and 2 surface lifts [[15]](LINK 2).
+The terrain splits evenly among skill levels: 30% beginner, 35% intermediate, and 35% advanced [[15]](LINK 3).
+The resort also features countless features in its terrain parks, offering a wide variety of elements for all skill levels.

 Where to start: beginner runs and ski school